whatwg/web-history/README.md

 ## 2004-06

+### W3C Workshop on Web Applications and Compound Documents

 - [W3C Workshop on Web Applications and Compound Documents](http://www.w3.org/2004/04/webapps-cdf-ws/)
   held at Adobe offices in San Jose; Opera and Mozilla jointly submit and present a position paper with a set of proposed